iasandoval/nacho-utils/README.md

 ## About

-The idea of this repository, is to publish utilitues (Java) that I have used in real projects, hopping will be "util" for you xD.
+The idea of this repository, is to publish utilities (Java) that I have used in real projects, hopping will be "util" for you xD.

 I will be updating this project from time to time.